vc4u2c/nxdev-react-monorepo-tailwind/README.md

 # Move libs/my-feature-lib to libs/shared/my-feature-lib:
 # npx nx g @nx/workspace:move --project my-feature-lib --destination shared/my-feature-lib

+# Delete the components generated for each of these projects

 # Create and expose a ProductList component from libs/products library.
 npx nx g @nx/react:component product-list --project=products --directory="libs/products/src/lib/product-list"
 # √ Should this component be exported in the project? (y/N) · true